 This is a high-end bookshelf speaker made by a brand that goes the whole nine yards for every detail.
 A set like this one gets you impressive sound, great balance and an overall higher level of audio quality.
 However, that kind of package comes with an adequate price tag.

 KEF is one of the few brands who offer complete coaxial solutions in the bookshelf segment of the market.
 Their entire Q series is dedicated to this.
-Q300 is the largest of the bunch and packs a pretty heavy punch.
-On top of that, it looks pretty stylish and rather unique compared to its immediate competition.
+Q300 is the largest of the bunch and packs a pretty heavy punch when it comes to the bass response in particular.
+On top of that, it looks pretty stylish and rather unique compared to its immediate competition which, when considering the price range, is something of a rarity.

 Danish brand DALI defines what clinically accurate engineering and manufacturing can do for the world of high fidelity audio.
 Zensor 1 won many awards when it first appeared, while it is still among the best in its segment of the market.
 Compact, stylish and full of balanced power.
 What else could one ask for?